AmphorProtocol/asynchronous-vault/README.md

 We allow users to request deposits and withdrawals of their assets in an asynchrnous way.
 Those requests are validated at the end of each epoch..
 We separate the assets hold by the contract with the assets used in the current epoch using the totalAssets variable.

 ###How does it work?
 Accountability of pending deposits and withdrawals is ensured by the use of per epoch data.
-Though the various processes we store:
+Though the various fonctions we store:

 - The total amount of requested deposits and withdrawals for the current epoch using the `currentEpochPendingAssets` and `currentEpochPendingShares` variables.
 Those variables are reset at the end of each epoch.
 - The total amount of assets and shares at the end of each epoch using the `epochs` mapping variable.
 This will be used to calculate the amount of shares/assets we owe to each user.